 The Trustees volunteer their time and individual expertise freely to the governance and management of the Charity.
-The Charity also benefits from the help of a small number of volunteers, who help to organise some of the Arthritis Action Groups in their own localities.
-We also benefitted from the valuable skills of a volunteer who, while furloughed from her workplace, helped us develop a Volunteering Strategy.
+The Charity also benefits from the help of a small number of volunteers.
+We benefitted from the valuable skills of our volunteers making calls to members through the Arthritis Action Connect service and from a volunteer who supported the Fundraising Team in 2021 and 2022.
+We also have a pool of expert patient volunteers who are interested in getting involved with research projects in their areas of expertise.

-Arthritis Action maintains an Employer Supported Volunteering scheme which is aimed at supporting employees who wish to volunteer or continue to volunteer to support a wide range of community activities such as a local community group, another charity or school, etc. The purpose of this policy is to encourage and support employees of Arthritis Action who wish to become involved in, or continue to be involved with, volunteering.
+Arthritis Action maintains an Employer Supported Volunteering scheme which is aimed at supporting employees who wish to volunteer or continue to volunteer to support a wide range of community activities such as a local community group, another charity or school.
+The purpose of this policy is to encourage and support employees of Arthritis Action who wish to become involved in, or continue to be involved with, volunteering.